takashilawson/optofluidics/README.md

 Each spectrum is expected to have a background spectrum and reference spectrum defined stored as an attribute.

-Modelling functions assume a photoreduction process with carbon dots as the photosensitiser.
+Modelling functions assume a methyl viologen photoreduction process with carbon dots as the photosensitiser and EDTA as the sacrificial electron donor.
 Carbon dots are modelled with an error function to describe their delay/activation period.
+The bleaching of the photoreduced methyl viologen radical, and complexation of methyl viologen with EDTA, are both accounted for in the model.

-HDFS File
+HDF5 File Structure
 - measurement ABC
   - timelapse_0
     - spectrum_0